Find the Best Tankless Water Heater Installation Contractors Near You

 What is a condensing tankless water heater?

-A condensing tankless water heater is a more advanced type of tankless water heater.
-It re-uses waste heat to preheat the incoming cold water.
+A condensing tankless water heater is a highly efficient type of tankless system.
+It recovers heat from the exhaust gases to preheat the incoming cold water.
 This process significantly increases the unit's overall efficiency, reducing energy waste..
-Condensing units are more efficient than non-condensing options but often require slightly more complex installation due to additional venting needs.
+Condensing tankless water heaters typically have higher Energy Factor (EF) ratings and can save you more money on your energy bills compared to non-condensing models.

 Do tankless water heaters require venting?